JetBrains Rider 2024.3 Help

 Installation and licensing

 dotTrace and dotMemory are provided as a single bundled plugin for JetBrains Rider, which is added and enabled automatically during the IDE installation.
-If you want to disable the plugin, open the Plugins page of settings Ctrl+Alt+S, switch to the Installed tab and clear the checkbox next to dotTrace and dotMemory.
+If you want to disable the plugin, open the Plugins settings page Ctrl+Alt+S, switch to the Installed tab and clear the checkbox next to dotTrace and dotMemory.

 Note that the dotTrace and dotMemory plugin is available in Rider only for the owners of dotUltimate or All Products Pack subscriptions.